 Other Chambers 100 Amps

 This totals a potential current draw of 1380 amps.
 This isn’t a huge surprise since the consoles were built with electric action (the next largest organ uses a vacuum console to avoid this problem).
 The subject of great interest is that the Generator (pictured) is only good for about 10% of that.
-There are no signs of other generators (and even if there were, they wouldn’t be able to significantly contribute from other places in the building).
+While it is true that these generators are known for putting out several times their nameplate rating briefly, this fact alone would not likely “fill in the blanks.”
+There are no signs of other generators or batteries, although the possibility remains that their power junctions have long been covered up by an old renovation.
 In fact, listening to the 1998 CD, a sharp ear can hear notes dropping out as more stops are added.
 The generator is still in place and powers the entire right chamber (including the Opus-Two components), the stop tabs (for the sense action), and the Opus-Two stop collector panel in the basement.
 The generator also provides the signal that tells the Astron Rectifiers to sequence on.

 The drawing shown is a block illustration of the various components of the Opus-Two control system for the Midmer-Losh organ.
 This is a “logical diagram” and is taken directly from the documentation book for the organ.
 This allows a technician to visualize the flow of data from the various components.
 A common question relates to how the various panels “talk” to one another.
 The panels that are listed “above’ the C-IV in the diagram sit idle until the CVA requests their data.
 The CVA sends the request over the PipeBus port, and the panels reply with the state of the attached IO cards.
 The CVA can poll them as often as is necessary as the communication occurs at an extremely high speed.
 Each panel is polled every time a data frame is sent to the chamber controllers, ensuring they have the most accurate information available.
 If a sub-controller doesn’t answer in time, it’s previous response is allowed to ‘fill the gap’ until it comes back online (this is helpful for panels that run from a generator and may experience short power outages).